fluxninja/aperture/docs/content/reference/configuration/policies.md

 ### policylanguagev1FluxMeter {#policylanguagev1-flux-meter}

-FluxMeter gathers metrics for the traffic that matches its selector.
+FluxMeter gathers metrics for the traffic that matches its selector

 :::info
 See also [FluxMeter overview](/concepts/flow-control/flux-meter.md).